Australia has so many incredible national parks but Freycinet, Tasmania, is definitely one of it’s best!

 TIP: Drop by the Freycinet Marine Farm for locally grown fresh oysters and great fish and chips!

 Aside from the hike-in campsites that I already mentioned for the Freycinet Peninsula loop hike, there are also a few options for car camping in Freycinet National Park along the coastal beaches.

-Alternatively, paid sites with extra facilities are available at Richardsons Beach, Ranger Creek and Honeymoon Bay, Freycinet, starting from $13 per night for an unpowered site.
-Bookings can be made by contacting the visitor centre on 03 6256 7004 or [email protected].
+Alternatively, paid sites with extra facilities are available at Richardsons Beach, Ranger Creek, and Honeymoon Bay, Freycinet, starting from $13 per night for an unpowered site.
+Bookings can be made by contacting the visitor center on 03 6256 7004 or [email protected].

 Remember, fires are forbidden in Freycinet National Park and thus you must use fuel stoves only or one of the BBQs located at Ranger Creek and Honeymoon Bay picnic areas.